Dairy Industry in Zimbabwe

 Significant Events

-One of the critical events impacting Zimbabwe's dairy industry is the cessation of Cremora production by Nestlé’s plant in Harare.
-This development is expected to influence the local market dynamics, particularly in terms of the availability and supply of this popular brand.
+A notable event impacting Zimbabwe's dairy industry is the cessation of Cremora production by Nestlé’s plant in Harare, which is expected to influence local market dynamics, particularly in terms of availability and supply.

 Exports and Imports